Curated resources to help you save time and money

 Female Founders Fund*: Invests in female led startups in e-commerce, platforms, and web-enabled services

-FlexTeam: Augment your mgmt team with a "right-hand woman" team for founders and CEOs; also match mid-career women with project opportunities
+FlexTeam: Add a "right-hand woman" team for founders and CEOs; also matches mid-career women with project opportunities

 Golden Seeds*: Angel investor network and fund investing in women entrepreneurs